-How to Convert PAL to NTSC and Vice Versa
+How to Convert NTSC to PAL and Vice Versa

-The answer is simple: when you want people overseas to watch your video.
-It’s not a secret that different countries use different analog television encoding standards.
-So, if you record your video in the United States using an NTSC camcorder, people in Europe will most likely be unable to watch it on their VCRs.
+Different countries use different analog television encoding standards.
+If you record your video in the United States using an NTSC camcorder, people in Europe will most likely be unable to watch it on their VCRs.
 Also, a DVD recorded in the NTSC format cannot be played on a DVD player that supports only the PAL format.
 So what’s the difference between these formats?

 PAL (Phase Alternating Line) format is common for Europe and Asia.
 PAL is used in almost all Western European countries, Australia, and in some countries of Africa, South America, and Asia.*